 But, there are relaxing homestays available in Maneyogma village where we stayed in DoW Mega Meet 2014.
 You will get amazed by the hospitality of the locals in the Mane villages, no matter what :).

 We stayed at Sonam homestay at Mane village.
-It is fairly newly built and has 5-6 rooms, a couple of dry pit local toilets, a big dining hall where food is served.
+It is fairly newly built and has 5-6 rooms, a couple of dry pits local toilets, a big dining hall where food is served.
 You will feel all the comfort.
 There is a big camping ground outside it where you can pitch your tents.

 There are other homestays available as well in the Maneyogma village where you can stay or feel free to put up your camps.
-Unfortunately, I do not have contacts of any other homestays.
+Unfortunately, I do not have contacts with any other homestays.

 You can also get in touch with Tsering Bhai ([email protected] or +91-9418208987) in case you need a few things pre-booked or pre-arranged/organised.
 Sonam Ji is in the family of in-laws of Tsering Bhai, so he should be able to help you in any possible way.

-Other Tips and Suggestions for trek to Sopona Lake
+Other Tips and Suggestions for the trek to Sopona Lake

 - Food availability is fairly limited to the local homestays and your packed food.
 Hence, you must rely on either the food you are carrying OR eat at the local homestay where you will be staying in the village.

 - Do take a local villager or guide with you on the trek to Sopona lake from Maneyogma.
-He can help you in many ways and morale boost is on such an important aspect of trekking in the high Himalayas.
+He can help you in many ways, and a morale boost is on such an important aspect of trekking in the high Himalayas.

-- Kaza is the nearest place where petrol pump is available, so do not forget to top up in Kaza.
+- Kaza is the nearest place where the petrol pump is available, so do not forget to top up in Kaza.